-Secretary Serena McIlwain and Governor Wes Moore hosted an Electric Vehicle event at MDE headquarters in March.
+Secretary Serena McIlwain and Governor Wes Moore host an Electric Vehicle event at MDE headquarters in March 2023.

-Maryland has set the most aggressive GHG emissions reduction goals in the nation.
-Under the Climate Solutions Now Act (CSNA) of 2022, a target has been established at 60% (over the 2006 level) by 2031 and net-zero emissions by 2045.
-MDE has been working with the Center for Global Sustainability (CGS) at the University of Maryland on a conceptual roadmap to reach our climate goals.
+Maryland has set the most aggressive emissions reduction goals in the nation.
+Under the Climate Solutions Now Act (CSNA) of 2022, a target has been established to reduce emissions by 60 percent (over the 2006 level) by 2031, achieve 100 percent clean energy by 2035 and reach net zero emissions by 2045.
+Released in December 2023, our Climate Pollution Reduction Plan contains detailed policies and initiatives to reach our climate goals.

 In November 2018, a federal report advised that "climate change is affecting the natural environment, agriculture, energy production and use, land and water resources, transportation, and human health and welfare across the U.S. and its territories."
 The Intergovernmental Panel on Climate Change (IPCC) is warning that the world has no more than a year or two to see meaningful improvement in GHG emissions to avoid more drastic impacts of climate change.

 Governor Moore takes a spin in an electric car at MDE headquarters in March 2023.